 - Reforming our nation’s toxic chemicals policy.
 Our country’s primary law regulating the production and use of chemicals hadn’t been updated since its passage in 1976.
 I supported reforms that would keep our children and families safe from toxic substances while providing businesses clear standards for developing new products.
 I was a cosponsor of the Senate bill that updated the Toxic Substances Control Act, which was signed into law in June 2016.

 - Expanding the market for homegrown biofuels.
 As a member of the Senate Commerce and Agriculture Committees, I worked on the bipartisan bill to ensure that the Energy Independence and Security Act of 2007 included provisions requiring a significant increase in biofuel production by the year 2022.
 This law also included new provisions to promote biofuel infrastructure and the installation of blender pumps at gas stations across the country, which will provide consumers with the choice of using higher blends of ethanol.
 USDA announced in 2015 that Minnesota would receive support to install approximately 620 pumps – the third most of all states receiving grant money.
 The investment will boost local economies across Minnesota, give drivers more choices at the pump and reduce dependence on foreign oil.
 As a member of the Farm Bill conference committee, I worked to ensure the 2014 Farm Bill included a strong energy title to allow our farmers to continue to develop homegrown energy for our nation.
 I am also pushing to maintain a strong Renewable Fuel Standard (RFS) that will help drive innovation and boost Minnesota’s economy while reducing our dependence on foreign oil.
 In recent years and under both Republican and Democratic administrations the EPA has proposed changes to the RFS that would hurt the biofuels industry by lowering the biofuels targets, discouraging investment and hurting jobs in rural communities across the country.
 I led meetings between Senators of both parties and former EPA Administrator Gina McCarthy and White House Chief of Staff Denis McDonough to urge the Obama Administration to reverse the changes and maintain a strong RFS.
-And in 2017, I led a bipartisan letter with Senator Chuck Grassley that was signed by 38 senators calling for a strong RFS for 2018 and 2019.
-The final rule for 2017 increased renewable fuel volume requirements across all categories of biofuels and the final rule for 2018 improved volume requirements from the proposed rule.
+I have consistently led bipartisan letters with Senator Chuck Grassley calling for a strong RFS.

 - Implementing the first automobile fuel efficiency upgrades in decades.
 I was part of a bipartisan group of senators that reached a compromise to pass the 2007 Energy Bill, which provided incentives to develop new, more efficient consumer technologies.
 From the next generation of hybrid and plug-in vehicles, to higher efficiency standards for appliances, to incentives for the design and construction of high-performance energy-efficient buildings, these initiatives are designed to reduce energy bills and save consumers money.
 I have supported efforts to increase the Corporate Average Fuel Economy (CAFÉ) standards and oppose this Administration’s efforts to scale them back.

-- Tax credits for energy efficient products: I supported the inclusion of tax credits for energy-efficient products in the Emergency Economic Stabilization Act of 2008 and again in the Tax Relief Act of 2010.
+I supported the inclusion of tax credits for energy-efficient products in the Emergency Economic Stabilization Act of 2008 and again in the Tax Relief Act of 2010.
 These credits reward homeowners who install energy-efficient products – such as new efficient windows, insulation, doors, roofs, and heating and cooling equipment – as well as credits for hybrid and electric vehicles.
 I supported the Bipartisan Budget Act of 2018, which extended the Investment Tax Credit for wind and other renewable resources, and the Production Tax Credit, which provides the renewable energy industry with the stability it needs to make long-term investments.
-I also supported the creation and recent improvement of the 45Q carbon capture sequestration credit, as well as the creation and extension of the biodiesel and renewable diesel incentives.
+I also supported the creation and extension of the biodiesel and renewable diesel incentives.

 - Creating stable incentives for the private sector to invest in renewable energy.
 I authored the bipartisan American Renewable Energy Act that called for long-term extensions of renewable energy production tax credits and a national renewable electricity standard of 25 percent by 2025.
 Provisions from this bill to extend production tax credits for renewable energy were included in the Emergency Economic Stabilization Act of 2008.